justinmk/notes/delicious.md

 20230615
 FANN: Vector Search in 200 Lines of Rust https://fennel.ai/blog/vector-search-in-200-lines-of-rust/
-tags: ai llm machine-learning deep-learning algorithm data-structure vector tensor
+tags: ai llm machine-learning deep-learning algorithm data-structure vector tensor embeddings statistics
 ## Introduction to Vectors (aka Embeddings)
   Complex unstructured data like docs, images, videos, are difficult to represent and query in traditional databases – especially if the query intent is to find "similar" items.
   Advances in AI in early 2010s (starting with Word2Vec and GloVe) enabled us to build semantic representation of these objects in which they are represented as points in cartesian space.
 Say one video gets mapped to the point [0.1, -5.1, 7.55] and another gets mapped to the point [5.3, -0.1, 2.7].
 Representations are chosen such that they maintain semantic information –  more similar two videos, smaller the distance is between their vectors.